 CVUSD schools engage in Professional Learning Community (PLC) practices on a regular basis.
 Grade-level or departments meet regularly for common planning time.
 All principals and numerous teacher teams across CVUSD have been provided formal training on PLCs.
-This time is used for a number of purposes: developing common assessment, curriculum development, identifying essential standards, assessing student work, and developing collective action that responds to student performance data.
-Through PLCs, teachers collaborate to focus on implementing the school site and district focus areas of Universal Design for Learning, Diversity, Equity, and Inclusion, and socialemotional learning.
+This time is used for a number of purposes: developing common assessments, curriculum development, identifying essential standards, assessing student work, and developing collective action that responds to student performance data.
+Through PLCs, teachers collaborate to focus on implementing the school site and district focus areas of Universal Design for Learning, Diversity, Equity, and Inclusion, and social-emotional learning.

-Teaching and Learning
+3. Teaching and Learning

 Alignment of curriculum, instruction, and materials to content and performance standards (ESEA) CVUSD uses state-approved instructional materials in all subject areas.
 Each content area and grade level has a fully articulated course of study that designates the pacing and alignment of curriculum to the state standards.
 Teachers and administrators regularly ensure horizontal and vertical alignment of standards-based curriculum and instruction through quarterly content Articulation Meetings.
 SBAC interim assessments in ELA and Math are used in grades 6-8 & 11 to provide alignment to state standards and monitor student progress.
+In 2022-2023, CVUSD adopted new instructional materials for secondary Science and grades 9-12 History/Social Science; these materials had not been updated respectively since the 2007 and 2006 school year.